January 24, 2022

 (For more info on RUBS factors, take a look at our guide to RUBS billing.)

 Many of these advanced factors are combinations or blends of more fundamental factors.
 Having so many available RUBS factors is advantageous because it lets landlords customize the billing method for the unique needs of their property.
+In turn, they can bill tenants more accurately and fairly.

 Traditional submetering and RUBS methods are both great ways to recover utility expenses.
 But sometimes a more advanced or customized allocation solution is needed to maximize your property’s performance.
+You’ll see a real improvement in your NOI if you use the right allocation method tailored to your property’s needs.

 One last note: not all of these methods are possible with legacy RBC companies or a DIY approach.
 If there’s a chance you need a more customized solution, it’s worth consulting an expert utility billing company.